Hieronymus Łaski: Conspiracy

 In the 1530s Laski conspired with Lodovico Gritti, the son of the Doge of Venice and Suleiman against King Zápolya, the man he had helped so much.
 The plan called for Gritti to become the king of Hungary and Laski to be awarded Transylvania.
 But nothing came of this because Zápolya had discovered the plot and arrested Laski, imprisoned him in 1534.
 In 1535 Laski was freed with help of influential friends.
 On being released by the interposition of the Polish grand hetman, Jan Tarnowski, Laski became a violent opponent of Zapolya, and openly changed his allegiance, allying himself with Ferdinand I.

 In 1539 Ferdinand sent Lasky to Constantinople, to denounce the existence and details of the secret treaty of Nagyvárad (1538), to prevent Suleiman from helping Zapolya against a planned Habsburg offensive.
 He was threatened by Suleiman with having his ears and nose cut off for having betrayed Zapolya and for his new alliance with Ferdinand.
 Laski escaped harm but his influence excited the jealousy of the Magyars, and Zápolya was persuaded to imprison him.
 He remained a prisoner in Belgrade for some months, accused of the murder of Suleiman's supporter, Antoine de Rincon, ambassador of the King of France to the Sultan between 1532 and 1541).

-Shortly after his return to Poland, Laski died suddenly at Cracow, possibly poisoned by one of his innumerable enemies.
+Shortly after his return to Poland, Laski died suddenly at Kraków, possibly poisoned by one of his innumerable enemies.